• Skip to primary navigation

 This layered cake is so soft that you can use a spoon!
 The main flavours that tend to dominate are the chocolate and coffee but the creaminess in between is always a very welcome addition.

 Store this chocotorta in the fridge for up to 4 days.
-The flavours actually intensify as time goes.
+The flavors actually intensify as time goes.
 However, after the 4 day mark, it does also become a little drier.

 A super creamy, chocolatey slice of Argentinian chocotorta on a white plate.